-- This course is offered during the program's fourth semester - The basic knowledge students acquire in this course is essential for any future work regarding helicopters. - It is also RECOMMENDED that students complete this course before signing up for an internship during the 5th or 6th semesters. - Students must keep this course outline for the duration of their studies as it will be useful for the comprehensive assessment at the end of the program.
+Students must keep this course outline for the duration of their studies as it will be useful for the comprehensive assessment at the end of the program.

-Transport Canada : This course outline meets the requirements of Training Organisation Certification Manual (MCF) of Transport Canada.
+Transport Canada: This course outline meets the requirements of Training Organisation Certification Manual (MCF) of Transport Canada.
 The Department applies Transport Canada standard which allows a maximum absence of 5% for the course (theory and laboratory).
 The department compiles absences of all students enrolled in Aircraft Maintenance (280.C0) according to Transport Canada requirements.
-The application of Transport Canada policies regarding absences is available on the Ma réussite à l'ÉNA website under the heading " Privilèges accordés par Transports Canada ".
+The application of Transport Canada policies regarding absences is available on the Student Guide website under the heading " Information/AME and AML licences ".